aeyakovenko/mesos-edsl/README.md

 * XorT is used to handle error conditions and fall back to alternatives
 * StateT is used for keeping track of the scheduler state

 The operations on the state are greedy.
 Like a greedy parser, any changes to the state cannot be backtracked.
-This is a requirement because the operations dealing with mesos cannot be backtracked, so the combinator's should succeed on their entire operation if the consume a single event, or fail the operation.
+This is a requirement because the operations dealing with mesos cannot be backtracked, so the combinators should succeed on their entire operation if the consume a single event, or fail the operation.

+Internally the implementation works very similarly to a recursive decent parser that uses a blocking channel to read events.
+The State keeps track of the last read event until the parser indicates that it's consumed.
+So it behaves similarly to a `LR(1)` parser.

 Combinators
 -----------